JACoders/OpenJK/README.md

 # Zyk OpenJK Mod #

-This project is an OpenJK fork. years ago, I developed a mod called Zyk Mod.
+This project is an OpenJK fork.
+Some years ago, I developed a mod called Zyk Mod.
 Now I am porting the code from this older project into this one.
 The idea is to create an account system with admin commands, a RPG level system, quests, and more.

 # JACoders "OpenJK" project #